xvxx/ldplnoise/README.md

 The optional variables are:

+- `RL-PROMPT`
-- `RL-PROMPT` will default to `> ` and allows you to customize the prompt shown to users.
+   - Defaults to `> ` and allows you to customize the prompt shown to users.
+- `RL-HISTORY-FILE`
-- `RL-HISTORY-FILE` can be set to the path to the history file for this program.
+   - Can be set to the path to the history file for this program.

 To actually use the library, call the `RL-ACCEPT` subroutine to prompt the user for input: